eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 3. A Relying Party SHALL be able to distinguish between attributes that are critical for its use case, and those that are optional.
-If so, a Wallet Instance SHALL ensure that the User approval for critical attributes is granted on an ‘all or nothing’ basis.
+If so, a Wallet Instance SHALL ensure that the User approval for critical attributes is granted on an 'all or nothing' basis.
 For optional attributes, User approval is granted per attribute.

 These requirements are explained in more detail in the next subsections.